 - You only have a Visa credit card

-For smaller families, this means focusing on shelf-stable food, frozen items, and non-food items such as toilet paper and cleaning supplies, while larger families can get through bulk purchases of products which have a shorter shelf life, such as produce and baked goods.
+For smaller families, this means focusing on shelf-stable food, frozen items, and non-food items such as toilet paper and cleaning supplies, while larger families can get through bulk purchases of products which have a shorter shelf life, such as dairy, produce and baked goods.

 Costco is a chain of membership-only big-box retail stores and third largest retailer in the world.
 They are known for selling quality products in bulk at great prices alongside a very good return policy.

 - Markup is capped at 15%

 - Price adjustment policy

 - Focus on quality